 - IMPORTANT: When re-installing the front cover assembly, be very careful to not allow it to contact any of the timing sprockets.
 If contact does occur, it will most likely be with the exhaust sprockets and it is almost a guarantee the silicone sealer you have carefully put on the front cover will be disturbed.
 If not properly addressed, that area will most likely be the source of an oil leak.
 Don't hesitate to use a helper for the front cover installation to prevent this. - Once the engine is back in the car and filled with fluids, remove the fuel pump fuse and crank the engine over to prime the oiling system (for no more than 10 seconds at a time) until the oil pressure warning light goes out.
 Re-install the fuel pump fuse then run the engine initially with the original oil filter remaining installed on the front cover for approximately 5 minutes to catch any other remaining debris.
 Check for any leaks then install a new oil filter.
 Start the engine again and run it for another few minutes.
 Shut off the engine and let it cool down for at least five minutes.
-Re-check and top off the engine oil to the full mark (upper hole) on the dipstick before releasing the vehicle. - It should be noted that some higher than expected oil consumption may occur initially following these repairs until the new piston rings become seated with the cylinder walls.
+Re-check and top off the engine oil to the full mark (upper hole) on the dipstick before releasing the vehicle. - It should be noted that some higher than expected oil consumption may occur initially following these repairs for approximately the first 500 miles (or 1000 miles if the shortblock has been replaced) until the new piston rings become seated with the cylinder walls.
 While higher, this consumption should not be severe.
 This will improve over time with driving until the expected consumption rate is achieved.